spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 This also assumes that the caching interface will remain nearly the same, so those interfaces have been omitted for brevity.

+There will be some additional structure around how modules are created and registered in the

 Finally, The global and routine LookupFactories may not be necessary anymore.
 I believe that we

 ```go